Coloureds: Dutch Cape Colony/Cape Colony/Cape Province

-The predominant African slaves in the Cape were the Southern African Bantu (who mostly came from Mozambique and Angola) and the Malagasy people from Madagascar.
+The predominant African slaves in the Cape were the Southern African Bantu (who mostly came from the areas of present-day Mozambique and Angola) and the Malagasy people from Madagascar.
 African slaves were also imported from Central Africa, West Africa, East Africa and Mauritius.
 The very first slave ship to arrive in the Cape was the Amersfoort, which carried slaves from Angola.
 The second large group of slaves also came from West Africa.
 In fact, African slaves formed the majority of the slave population in the Dutch Cape Colony.
 The slaves from Mozambique and its surroundings were locally known as 'Masbiekers', which was a Cape Dutch term that referred to Mozambicans.
 To a certain extent, even slaves from East Africa were also known as 'Masbiekers' because most of them sailed passed the Island of Mozambique before they arrived in the Cape.
 The Masbiekers Valley in Swellendam (also known as 'Masbiekers Kloof') was named as a refuge for the freed Masbieker slaves who had nowhere to go after slavery was abolished.
 The Bantu slaves (from different parts of Southern Africa, Central Africa and East Africa) also introduced the Ngoma drum, which became an instrument used during the Kaapse Klopse.
 The word 'Ngoma' refers to a drum in most Bantu languages while it also refers to a song in some Bantu languages.
 Due to the Dutch influence and the massive creolisation, the word 'Ngoma' was creolised into 'Gomma' and it evolved into the term 'Ghoema'.
 Due to the large-scale miscegenation, the majority of African slaves in the Cape were interracially mixed into the Cape Coloured community.
 African slaves who were Muslims (especially from East Africa, West Africa and Madagascar) were also assimilated into the Cape Malay community.